 #1 Not buying enough paint.
 Buy more paint than you think you’ll need.
 Always.
 Period.

 #2 Buying the wrong brush.
 Paint brushes are not one-size fits all and there’s a reason why some brushes are $20 a piece and others are .97 cents.
-We could explain the scientific details of a good brush, but take my word for it and buy the $20 one.
+We could explain the scientific details of a good brush, but take my word for it and buy the $10 one.
 You can thank me later.
+This Wooster Paintbrush is my ultimate favorite, and for $5 you can’t find a better deal.
+This brush is unlike any other because of its short handle, that allows you to brush back and forth easily.
+Mine has lasted for years!

 #3 Too much paint on your brush.
 There is no reason why the paint should ever touch the metal part of your brush.
 Only dip in one-third of the way into the can, otherwise you’ll have a dripping mess (and be wasting paint).
 Most of us are good at this rule the first 10 minutes of painting, but excitement, or impatience causes us to dip that brush as deep as we can.
 Stay strong!